Export Registrations for 2025/2026 are now open

 As long as forms contain the same pest monitoring information, alternative templates may be used.
 To assist with pest monitoring, a timeline was developed and can be found here.

 Training must be completed before flowering (budburst) when crop monitoring needs to start.
-The course quiz will remain open until 1 September 2023.
+The course assessment will remain open until 1 September 2025.
 The course content will be made accessible for reference throughout the season.

 Back to Top